USCYuandaDu/Stock-System/README.md

 ### Gossip Protocal(spead messages like who is down):

-1.Push: a.upon reception, every node forward messages to multiple other nodes b. low latency, high redundancy
+1.Push: a.upon reception, every node forward messages to multiple other nodes b. low latency, high redundancy(cassandra used)

 2.Pull: a.every node periodically contact other nodes fo missing information b. high latency, low redundancy

+3.Gossip protocal can pass outdated information

+4.Or cassandra uses seed nodes to stabilize the cluster, seed nodes are contacted by other nodes when they start up.

+### Data Model:

+1.Every name/value pair is a column

+2. Add a row key to be able to reference an "entity"

+3.Group of rows can be think as a table (column family)

+4.Multiple tables becomes keyspace

+### Commit Log

+1.crash-recovery mechanism

+2.all write operation is immediately written to commit log

+### MemTable

+### SSTable

+1.content of memtable gets written to SSTable after memtable if full

+2.Immutable cannot be changed

+3.Changes are appended

+4.Sequential write to disk

+### Compaction:

+1.Merge of SSTables

+2.New merged data is sorted as well (sorted by row key and col key)

+3.Reduce number of seeks

 ### Consistent Hashing
 1.Each node is assigned one or more ranges of data identified by Token 2.A node owns the range of values <= to the token and > the token of previous node